 I recently graduated magna cum laude from the University of New Mexico School of Law.
 I look forward to beginning my career in public interest law serving New Mexico's immigrant community after I take the bar exam in July.
 I also have a bachelor's degree from the University of New Mexico in English and Foreign Languages.
 I love tutoring and have a lot of experience teaching skills like writing, editing, public speaking, and argumentation to students from grade school through graduate school.

-University of New Mexico-Main Campus - Bachelors, English, Languages
+Undergraduate Degree: University of New Mexico-Main Campus - Bachelors, English, Languages

 ACT Composite: 31